20 IT solutions for London businesses

 Small businesses are prime fodder for hacking

-The headlines are often reserved for the biggest businesses, yet hackers love the small business.
-Whether it’s down to smaller budgets to protect systems, or fewer resources to keep up-to-date and on top of the most current attacks.
-They can’t always hold the same level of protection as their larger counterparts; making much lighter work of removing the critical information and data such hacks are designed to pilfer.
+The headlines are often reserved for the biggest businesses, yet hackers typically target the small business.
+Whether it’s down to smaller budgets to protect systems, or fewer resources to keep up-to-date and on top of the most current attacks, they can’t always hold the same level of protection as their larger counterparts.
+This makes the work of removing critical information and data easier for hackers.

-Around three-quarters of cyber-attacks are carried out against businesses with less than 100 employees.
+Over the past year, 32% of small businesses and 59% of medium sized businesses have experienced cyberattacks or breaches.
 Are you one of those businesses operating in an elevated area of risk?
-We hold all of the security solutions in London businesses need to stay safe.
+We hold all of the IT security solutions in London businesses need to stay safe.

 Data loss and data breaches from a lack of encryption and inadequate security networks

-Protecting our data is vital with so much of our business and financial transactions happening online, so it’s surprising still, that so much data loss occurs due to unencrypted devices and networks with low-grade security.
+With so much of our business and financial transactions happening online, protecting our data is vital.
+So, it’s surprising still that so much data loss occurs due to unencrypted devices and networks with low-grade security.

-We’ve produced this straightforward list of items that every small business should be considering; things we think are simple and easy to implement into our digital daily lives.
-For many, there are plenty that are regularly overlooked and still provide access to prying eyes (and thieving hands) that none of us needs near our data.
+We’ve produced this straightforward list of items that every small business should consider.
+These tasks are simple and easy to implement into our digital daily lives in the workplace.
+For many, there are plenty that are regularly overlooked, which subsequently allow access to prying eyes and thieving hands which none of us need near our data.

-How many of the following are you pro-active against?
+How many of the following tips are you proactive about?
 And how many do you need to improve on?

-Wherever you fall short, as specialists in IT outsourcing in London, we’re ready to come to your rescue.
+As specialists in outsourced IT in London, wherever you fall short, we’re ready to come to your rescue.

 Stay aware at all times – everyone is a target

-The sad news is that everyone is a target, and nobody is invulnerable to a bout of phishing, hacking, or losing access to their different devices.
+The sad news is that everyone is a target, and nobody is 100% safe from phishing, hacking, or losing access to their devices.

-As well as every individual in your business remaining vigilant, whoever’s responsible for your IT security should be making sure that every team member is appropriately trained to stay as safe as possible.
+Every individual in your business must remain vigilant, especially when online and dealing with sensitive data.
+Whoever’s responsible for your IT security and solutions should be making sure that every team member is appropriately trained to stay as safe as possible.

-Amazingly, almost all of our cyber-attacks are engineered around social engineering.
-That’s only 2 or 3% off all cases that don’t involve some element of human interaction.
-Whether through email, phone calls or text, generally, it’s the manipulation of the operative that allows a weakness to be exploited.
+Amazingly, almost all the cyberattacks we experience are driven through social engineering.
+That’s only 2 to 3% of all cases that don’t involve some element of human interaction.
+Whether through email, phone calls, or text, it is typically the manipulation of the operative which allows a weakness to be exploited.

 Keep software up to date

-Here’s a real nugget of information that a lot of users aren’t aware of; every piece of software we use provides a potential point of unauthorised access.
+Here’s an important piece information that a lot of users aren’t aware of: every piece of software we use provides a potential point of unauthorised access.

-Fortunately, both MacOS and Android operating systems release countless and constant security updates to keep you protected.
+Fortunately, both MacOS and Android operating systems release countless regular security updates to keep you protected.

-Setting your devices to update automatically should be standard for everyone—for all software and applications.
+Setting your devices to update automatically should be standard for everyone on all software and applications.

-Around half of all UK employees have clicked on a phishing email at some point in the past 6 months.
-It’s no wonder that it’s so prevalent then, among attacks on small businesses.
+Around half of all UK employees have clicked on a phishing email at some point in the past six months.
+It’s no wonder then that this kind of attack is so prevalent on small businesses.

 As we’ve already touched upon, it’s the human element that’s the simplest to crack.
-When your attackers want access to your bank details, credit card or passwords, gaining access is likely to come from email, social media or a simple phone call to find their way in.
+When your attackers want access to your bank details, credit card or passwords, they will most likely gain access through email, social media, or a simple phone call.

-Spam filters can block untrustworthy senders, but there will still be messages to slip through; to keep on top of those, education is your best ally.
-Simple flaws in their presentation should trigger your response—poor spelling, unprofessionally written copy, suspicious-looking URLs—staying aware means staying safe.
+Spam filters can block untrustworthy senders, but there will still be messages which can slip through.
+To keep on top of those, education is always your best ally.
+Simple flaws in their presentation should trigger your response.
+These may be poor spelling, unprofessionally written copy, and suspicious-looking URLs – staying aware means staying safe.

 Use a better password management system

-There are so many ways now to control our passwords.
-Everyone should be aware that a weak password could easily be cracked.
+There are so many ways we can now control our passwords.
+By now, everyone should understand that a weak password can easily be cracked.

-Password predicting software that looks for real words and patterns are old news, so longer and more complicated passwords are a must, yet remembering them is almost impossible, especially when we’re advised to use a different password for each login.
+Password predicting software that looks for real words and patterns are old news, so longer and more complicated passwords are a must.
+The only issue which remains is remembering them, especially when we’re advised to use a different password for each login.

 Password tools are a great way to keep everything tight and in one secure place.
-They’ll generate strong, secure passwords and store them too.
-All you have to do is make sure you can remember the single super-strong password you use to access them!
+They can generate strong, secure passwords, and store them too.
+All you have to do is make sure you can remember the super-strong password you use to access them!

 Do you know quite what you’re clicking on?

-Your workplace should have policies to control what is considered safe email use and website access in your workplace.
+Your workplace should have policies to control what is considered safe email use and appropriate website access.

-Consider taking steps to protect yourself with browser plug-ins that prevent automatic downloads and keep your browsing safe.
+Consider taking steps to protect your device with browser plug-ins to prevent automatic downloads.

 Keep your devices under strict control

-If you work in a busy office or studio, or if you share a working environment with anyone other than your most-trusted team members, you should lock up your laptop, tablet or PC whenever they’re left unattended.
-You should also consider their associated accessories, and include them as part of your security routine.
+If you work in a busy office or studio you should lock up your laptop, tablet or PC whenever they’re left unattended.
+The same goes for sharing a working environment with anyone other than your most-trusted team members.
+You should also consider any device accessories and include them in your security routine.

 Have you thought about locking your external drives, USB sticks and ports?
-It’s easy to overlook, but there’s often just as much sensitive information available from those too, and they are rarely protected from any-user access.
+It’s easy to overlook, but there’s often just as much sensitive information available from those as well.
+If left exposed they are rarely protected from any-user access.

 Protecting sensitive data

-There are designated protection levels regarding our most sensitive data, for example, do you hold information about your bank accounts, credit cards, health information or legal records on any of your computers or devices?
+There are designated protection levels regarding our most sensitive data.
+For example, your devices may hold your bank accounts, credit cards, health information or legal records on them.

-If you do, are they in open access areas or protected by appropriate encryption and secure applications?
-We shouldn’t have to remind anyone (but we do, and regularly, unbelievably) that you should never have a list of passwords, banking and personal information stored in a file on your PC.
+If you do, is the information in open access areas or protected by appropriate encryption applications?
+We shouldn’t have to remind anyone that you should never have a list of passwords, banking and personal information stored in a file on your PC.
 Yet so many still do.

 We all ride our luck a little at times, but this should be an absolute no-no given the huge issues it can lead to.